mpaulweeks/bookmarks-jekyll/_posts/2018-05-11-edh-changes-karoo.md

 I'm quite happy with my Progenitus plan, but just in case, I added these two cards to potentially end the game in one turn.

-With just one bounce land still in hand, <auto-card>Rampaging Baloths</auto-card> gets a 4/4 for each land drop I have (the bounce land bounces itself).
-Last game, that got up to around 8.
+With just one bounce land still in hand, <auto-card>Rampaging Baloths</auto-card> gets a 4/4 for each land drop I have (make the bounce land bounce itself).
+Last game, I got up to around 8 land drops.
 And like <auto-card>Tatyova, Benthic Druid</auto-card>, it goes infinite with <auto-card>Retreat to Coralhelm</auto-card> + <auto-card>Sakura-Tribe Scout</auto-card> (or it's many functional reprints)

 ## Other Thoughts